ryanswrt/autoform-slingshot/README.md

             });
           }
         },
-        large: { // This is the key for the "large" version.
+        large: { // <-- This is the "key" for the "large" version.
           directive: "myLargeDirective",
           onBeforeUpload: function(file, callback) {
             // Create a large 1500x1500 size version.